 Why do tent caterpillars create their silk tents?
 Caterpillars use them for shelter, and they enter them at night and during rainstorms.
 They tents may trap heat, too, allowing them to survive in the early spring and during chilly nights.
 The thick mass of silk also protects them from birds and other predators.

 The web nests may also survive through the winter.
 Those that do will look ragged and dull compared to new creations.

 When it’s time to spin cocoons, dozens of tent caterpillars will descend from their food source to the ground below.
 From there, you may spot them crossing roads and sidewalks as they search for the perfect spot to prepare for their transformation into moths.

 Trees are often defoliated by tent caterpillars, especially if the infestation is a large one.
 These attacks are rarely fatal to the plant, though.
 It’s only after repeated attacks across multiple years that a weakened tree perishes, usually because it doesn’t have the strength to fight off another pest or an opportunistic disease.

 Tent caterpillar infestations may also trigger a second, stunted rebud of leaves in the same season.
 The stress of the caterpillar attack and following rebud often stunts the tree’s growth for the next few years.
 However, if caterpillars are successfully treated, the tree should grow normally again.

 Natural & Organic Controls

-Carefully read and follow all directions on the product's label.
-B.t. is very specific and only works on caterpillars and leaf feeding worms.
-It will not harm beneficial insects, children, pets or wildlife.
+Safer® Brand’s B.t. products are very specific in how they target caterpillars and leaf feeding worms.
+B.t. will not harm children, pets or wildlife.
 It is recommended with any pesticide to test plants for sensitivity to the product.
-Spray a small section of the plant in an inconspicuous area and wait 24 hours before full coverage.
+Spray a small section of the plant in an inconspicuous area and wait 24 hours before applying across the entire plant.